-Procedures Seminar IV (1)

-First-year weekly discussion and lecture sessions with special emphasis on patient care planning/referrals and policies and procedures for clinical operation.
+Procedures Seminar IV (1) First-year weekly discussion and lecture sessions with special emphasis on patient care planning/referrals and policies and procedures for clinical operation.
 Occasional guest lectures are included.
 Prerequisite: Admission to the Dental Hygiene Program or permission of the instructor.
 Mandatory P/0.0 or P/NC grading.

-Dental Gerontology (1)
+DENTAL HYGIENE 183 Dental Gerontology (1)

 A course dealing with the special knowledge, attitudes, and technical skills required to provide oral health care to older adults.
 Prerequisite: Admission to the Dental Hygiene Program or permission of the instructor.
+Mandatory decimal grading.

-Patient Records I (1)

-Weekly discussion sessions for first-year students with special emphasis on patient chart record keeping, patient care planning/referrals, and policies and procedures necessary to fulfill legal duties owed to patients, and maintain positive public relations.
+Patient Records I (1) Weekly discussion sessions for first-year students with special emphasis on patient chart record keeping, patient care planning/referrals, and policies and procedures necessary to fulfill legal duties owed to patients, and maintain positive public relations.
 Prerequisite: Admission to the Dental Hygiene Program or permission of the instructor.
 Mandatory decimal grading.

-Patient Records II (1)
+DENTAL HYGIENE 191 Patient Records II (1)

-Weekly discussion sessions for first-year students with special emphasis on patient chart record keeping, patient care planning/referrals, and policies and procedures necessary to fulfill legal duties owed to patients, and maintain positive public relations.
+Weekly discussion sessions for first-year students with special emphasis on patient chart record keeping, patient care planning/referrals, and policies and procedures necessary to fulfill legal duties owed to patients, and maintain postitive public relations.
 Includes screening exams on patients.
 Prerequisite: Admission to the Dental Hygiene Program or permission of the instructor.
 Mandatory decimal grading.

-Periodontology III (1)
+DENTAL HYGIENE 204 Periodontology III (1)